- 1 cup ruby red grapefruit juice

 - 1 tablespoon chopped fresh tarragon leaves

-- Meanwhile, in a medium sized bowl, add the shallots and mustard, and use a small whisk to incorporate.
+Meanwhile, in a medium mixing bowl, add the shallots and mustard, and use a small whisk to incorporate.
 Slowly drizzle in the reduced pink grapefruit juice and the Champagne vinegar.
 While continuing to whisk, add the remaining 1/2 cup olive oil in a thin, steady stream and lightly season with 1/4 teaspoon of salt and 1/4 teaspoon of white pepper.
 Add the chopped tarragon and whisk to combine.
-The vinaigrette can be made a few hours in advance.
+(The vinaigrette can be made up to a few hours in advance.)